KimberlyPeters/KimberlyPeters/ABOUTME.md

-- 👋 Hi, I’m @KimberlyPeters
+- 👋 Hi, I’m Kimberly
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python, SQL and Power BI
+- 🌱 I’m currently working on improving my Data Analysis Skills
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on building impactful data analysis projects
-- 📫 How to reach me [email](kimberlypeters468@gmail.com)
+- 📫 How to reach me: (kimberlypeters468@gmail.com)

 <!---
 KimberlyPeters/KimberlyPeters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.